manvithshettyy/Finance-project/README.md

+Name: Manvith Shetty
+Roll No: 23108A00A0019
+Serial No: 55
+EXCS-A
+CDAC Project

 # Personal Finance Management System

 A comprehensive REST API-based personal finance management system built with Flask, featuring expense tracking, budget management, and financial analytics.